JOE’S WORDS OF WISDOM

 Financial Wisdom: Steps for financial independence

-2. Pay your credit card balances every month -- never keep a credit card balance because the interest adds up fast and it becomes harder to pay off.
+3. Pay your credit card balances every month -- never keep a credit card balance because the interest adds up fast and it becomes very difficult to pay the balance off.

 • What am I going to learn?